 Can Sorry Business/Sad News still take place?

-To help keep mob safe and slow the spread of coronavirus (COVID-19), Sorry Business for Aboriginal communities and Sad News for Torres Strait Islander communities must be done in different ways.
+To help keep mob safe and prevent the spread of coronavirus (COVID-19), Sorry Business for Aboriginal communities and Sad News for Torres Strait Islander communities must be done in different ways.
 There are restrictions for how you conduct Sorry Business/Sad News, no matter where you live in Victoria.

 Can I go camping on Country?